(Effective as of December 1, 2015)

 We’ll correct, amend or delete Personal Information at your request, except where the burden or expense of providing access would be disproportionate to the risks to your privacy, or where the rights of persons other than you would be violated.

-We will cooperate with European data protection authorities, the US Dept. of Commerce, the US Federal Trade Commission, relevant state or provincial agencies, and law enforcement and judicial authorities in investigating any privacy complaints or suspected violations of privacy laws or Mediaocean’s International Safe Harbor commitments, as well as in rectifying any noncompliant practices.
+We will cooperate with European data protection authorities, the US Dept. of Commerce, the US Federal Trade Commission, relevant state or provincial agencies, and law enforcement and judicial authorities in investigating any privacy complaints or suspected violations of privacy laws or Mediaocean’s privacy commitments, as well as in rectifying any noncompliant practices.
 Employees or contractors who violate the terms of these principles may be subject to disciplinary consequences up to and including termination of employment or termination or non-renewal of contract, in addition to any other legal measures that may be taken by Mediaocean, its clients, or the affected individuals and their representatives.

 - Personal Information is any information about an identified or identifiable individual, regardless of the medium or format in which the information is stored.